PetrifiedOak/oak-kiss/README.md

 This is meant for personal use!!

-# Packages
+## Packages
   -linux-firmware linux firmware package, only has polaris10*.
 For personal use.
-  -linux see the .config.
+  -linux see the .config for more info.
 For personal use.